 The three low-order bit positions and positions 8 and 9 are not used in main-storage addressing and are not affected by the address stepping circuitry.
 Thus, main-storage addressing always specifies a doubleword boundary.
-In the performance of the address-compare and for register selection, however, the three low-order bit positions are used.
+In the performance of the address-compare and for register selection, however, the entire address is used.